projectara/greybus-spec/source/bridged_phy.rst

 *   the sample frequency which is the number of audio sample taken per second;
 *   the number of audio channels per sample;
-*   the number of bytes of audio channel data;
+*   the number of bytes in a sample of audio channel data;
-*   the bytes order of multi-byte audio channel data;
+*   the byte order of multi-byte audio channel data;
 *   the spatial location of the audio channels.

 The spatial location of the audio channels is defined by the